-Everyone-including recent college graduates, young married couples, and others-needs to develop a personal financial plan.
-Knowing what you need to accomplish financially, and how you intend to do it, gives you an edge over someone who merely reacts to financial events as they unfold.
-Just think of the example provided by the financial crisis of 2008-2009.
+planning a systematic process that considers important elements of an individual's financial affairs in order to fulfill financial goals Everyone-including recent college graduates, young married couples, and others-needs to develop a personal financial plan.
+Knowing what you it, gives you an edge over someone who merely reacts to financial events as they unfold.
+Just think of the example provided by the financial crisis of 2007-2008.
 Do you think that a financial plan would have helped in weathering the financial storm?